The BLiSS Trail

 Not only does the trail celebrate creativity, but it also champions sustainability and local engagement.
 Many of the sculptures were created by local artists, using materials that blend seamlessly with the environment.

 Above is a map pointing to Loch Lubnaig, where the trail starts.
-Below, you will find a detailed guide for each of the installations.
+Below is a detailed guide for each of the installations.

 Sloc-Nan-Sìtheanach: Faerie Hollow at Loch Lubnaig

-One of the most enchanting stops on the BLiSS Trail is Sloc-Nan-Sìtheanach, also known as Faerie Hollow, by artist Ruairidh Moir.
-This captivating installation is located at Car Park 1 (parking charge) of Loch Lubnaig, west of Callander.
-It is a stunning viewpoint that immerses visitors in the tranquil beauty of the loch and its surroundings.
+Sloc-Nan-Sìtheanach, also known as Faerie Hollow, by artist Ruairidh Moir, is located at Car Park 1 (parking charge) of Loch Lubnaig, west of Callander.
+It is a stunning viewpoint that blends into the tranquil beauty of the loch and its surroundings.

-Faerie Hollow is one of two viewpoints along the BLiSS Trail that are also part of Scottish Scenic Routes initiative, making it a dual treasure.
-Its thoughtful design invites you to pause and connect with the natural world, offering an idyllic spot to take in the shimmering waters of Loch Lubnaig, framed by majestic mountains.
+Faerie Hollow is one of two viewpoints along the BLiSS Trail that are also part of Scottish Scenic Routes initiative.

 The installation draws its name from Scottish folklore, evoking the mystique of faeries and the deep connection between the land and its myths.
 The carefully crafted space blends seamlessly with the landscape, encouraging visitors to linger and soak up the serene atmosphere.
 Whether you’re stopping for a quiet moment of reflection, capturing photographs of the breathtaking scenery, or simply enjoying the fresh air, Faerie Hollow offers a truly magical experience.